ksuther/objc-libphonenumber/README.md

     bash build_libphonenumber_js.sh libphonenumber_build

-This will create a single JavaScript file *libphonenumber.js* in your current directly.
+This will create a single JavaScript file *libphonenumber.js* in your current directory.

 #### Credits
 Contains a compiled version of libphonenumber (https://code.google.com/p/libphonenumber/) and parts of closure-library (https://code.google.com/p/closure-library/)